Individual grants

 In the case of marital breakup, eligibility to claim CEA and change of PSTAT are all set out in JSP 752 chapter 14.
 Personnel can claim CEA for step-children if they determine that they are the prime mover and that the children have residency with them.
 If they split up then if the child is no longer resident with them they cannot continue to claim.
 There may be dispensation to continue if the child is in GCSE or A-level years subject to casework to the PACCC.

 As long as you have served in one of HM Armed Forces as either a regular or reservist, you can apply.
-But you will need to demonstrate that the education of the child on whose behalf you are applying has been affected in some way by your service and that education facilities where you now live cannot meet their needs as a result.
-If the child was born or reached school age after you left the Services, a grant is likely to be made only in the most exceptional circumstances.
+But you will need to demonstrate that the education of the child on whose behalf you are applying has been affected in some way by your service and that, if applying for school fees, state education facilities where you now live cannot meet their needs as a result.
+If the child was born or reached school age after you left the Services, a grant is only likely to be made in the most exceptional of circumstances.

-While of course sympathising with such difficulties, the Trust will only consider grants in such cases where it is clear that the child’s needs cannot be met from existing resources, or that there are particular reasons why health or education provision cannot do so, due to the parent’s situation as a Service person.
+While of course sympathising with such difficulties, the Trust will only consider grants in such cases where the need is linked to the parent’s service and it is clear that the child’s needs cannot be met from existing resources, or that there are particular reasons why health or education provision cannot do so, due to the parent’s situation as a Service person.

 In exceptional circumstances, we will consider additional requests for expenses (up to an agreed limit).
 However, we are not able to make payments directly to the individual / family in receipt of a grant.